 These pages are in beta, which means they're new and we may still be working on them.
 Your feedback helps us make things better.

-We are currently accepting expressions of interest for the role of Police Constable.
+We are currently open for Police Officer recruitment.
 Please visit our careers portal for further information.

 As a police officer, you’ll be helping us to make a difference by making life safer and more secure in our communities.